ArturoDent/find-and-transform/README.md

 <br/>

-## Running Javacript Code in a Replacement
+## Running Javascript Code in a Replacement

 It is difficult to debug errors in javascript code you write in a replacement as below.
 If your keybinding or setting generates an error, you will get a warning message notifying you of the failure.
 And if you check your `Output` tab, and chose `find-and-transform` from the dropdown menu, you may get some helpful information on the nature of the error.